Abdev1205/100-Days-of-Coding/readme.md

 # 100 Days of code

-In this github repo i will addd my 100 days of code problem answer
+In this github repo i will add my 100 days of code problem answer

 ## Why i am doing this challengge